Kids don't spend much time worrying about paychecks, bank accounts, or bills. They figure that's a job for parents.

 Set goals: Now your child has the information she needs to make a budget.
 In the example above, a $540 annual income equals $45 per month.
 If she really wants a new bicycle that costs $150, how much of her $45 does she need to save to buy the bicycle in six months or a year?
 For instance, it takes six months if you save $25 a month for the new bike or four months if you save $37.50 a month.

 Tinker with the numbers: Kids who have had spending money for a while may need to learn to manage their spending to buy the bigger things they dream about, such as bicycles and guitars.
-If your daughter who wants the bike generally buys two $15 compact discs each month, she may decide to live with just one instead.
-Plus, she might cut out one movie per month, saving $15 when you figure the price of a ticket plus concession-stand snacks.
+If your daughter who wants the bike generally spends $30 on video games, apps, or music each month, she may decide to buy less to cut her spending in half.
+Plus, she might cut out one movie per month, saving more than $15 when you figure the price of a ticket plus concession-stand snacks.

 You can reinforce the budget habit by putting the kids in charge of some family expenses.
 As early as age 5, your child can help clip coupons, compare unit prices, and watch for sales on things you usually buy.
 Let him either keep the savings or put the cash in a special jar for use on family outings, computer equipment, or movie tickets.